erikshafer/event-sourcing-ecommerce/README.md

 If you see no errors and a `Build succeeded.` message output, that means all the dotnet requirements were met.
 Hooray!

-### Start services in Docker via terminal
+### Start services in Docker via terminal <a id='7.3'></a>

-Besure that after Docker is installed it is also actively running, otherwise the commands below will result in a `Docker daemon is not running` error.
+Be sure that after Docker is installed it is also actively running, otherwise the commands below will result in a `Docker daemon is not running` error.

-Run the following command to have Docker begin running (detached, so you can still use your terminal) all background services, such as databases, sinks, etc:
+Run the following command to have Docker begin running (detached, so you can still use your terminal) all background services, such as databases, sinks, etc.:

 ```bash
 docker-compose up -d